pachyderm/docs-content/2.3.x/reference/pachctl/pachctl_subscribe.md

 ---
 # metadata #
 title:  pachctl subscribe
-description: "Wait for notifications of changes to a Pachyderm resource."
+description: "Wait for notifications of changes to a {{%productName%}} resource."
 date:  2022-10-14T09:34:42-04:00
 tags:
   - subscribe-commit